HMS Lively (1804)

 HMS Lively was a 38-gun fifth rate frigate of the Royal Navy, launched on 23 July 1804 at Woolwich Dockyard, and commissioned later that month.
 She was the prototype of the Lively class of 18-pounder frigates, designed by the Surveyor of the Navy, Sir William Rule.
 It was probably the most successful British frigate design of the Napoleonic Wars, to which fifteen more sister ships would be ordered between 1803 and 1812.

 Action of 5 October 1804

-In October 1804, Lively was under the command of Captain Graham Eden Hammond.
+In October 1804, Lively was under the command of Captain Graham Eden Hamond.

 On 5 October, a British squadron of four frigates, Lively, Medusa, Indefatigable and Amphion and, with Graham Moore as Commodore, Indefatigable, intercepted four Spanish frigates under the command of Rear-Admiral Don Joseph Bustamente, Knight of the Order of St. James, off Cadiz.
 As it transpired later, they were carrying bullion from Montevideo, South America to Spain.
 Spain was at the time a neutral country, but was showing strong signs of declaring war in alliance with Napoleonic France.
 Acting on Admiralty orders Moore required the Spaniards to change their course and sail for England.
 Admiral Bustamente refused and a short engagement ensued.

 First, Mercedes blew up.
 Then Indefatigable captured Medée and Lively captured Clara.
 After a further chase, Lively and Medusa captured Fama.